 Personalized Support for Your Educational Journey

-At Rasmussen College, you can confidently pursue your degree knowing our diverse and experienced team of faculty are dedicated to your success.
+At Rasmussen University, you can confidently pursue your degree knowing our diverse and experienced team of faculty are dedicated to your success.
 Not only do our faculty teach as instructors, but they are professionals in their field who collaborate with you and help you along your educational journey.

 Take me to:

 Nursing Professor’s Compassion Inspires Students

 Assistant Professor of Nursing Angela Dosdall has been teaching at the Rasmussen University Bloomington campus ever since she graduated with her Master’s degree.
 Dosdall uses her firsthand experience of just how stressful Nursing school can be to encourage and support her students.

 - Education: Arizona State University, M.A. in English Literature; Oklahoma State University, B.A. in English, University of South Florida, significant coursework in American Film Studies

 Assistant Professor Phillips is passionate about teaching and has taught as a college professor for over 20 years in General Education, English and Humanities, and she also has an extensive administrative background.
 In 2010, she was awarded the Innovative Educator Award from Austin Community College.
 She also received the honor of Educator of the Month from VoiceThread in 2012.
 Previously, she was a contributing author in the Classroom 2.0 Anniversary Book Project and has been published in Faculty Focus magazine.